50 Ways to Make Reading Fun for Children

 Tips for Classroom Reading

-- Reading Area - Create a designated reading area with comfy seating and an easily accessible book display in the classroom.
+- Create a Reading Area - Designatee a reading area with comfy seating and an easily accessible book display in the classroom.

-- Book Chart - Keep up with how many books your class reads with a visual book chart and stickers.
+- Start a Book Chart - Keep up with how many books your class reads with a visual book chart and stickers.

 - Display Books - Make books a part of the classroom décor.